Concerned about showing an employment gap on your resume?

 Business Insider even suggested applicants with resume gaps should be seen as more valuable, as they have often experienced a period of upskilling, self-reflection, or career exploration.

-Of course, layoffs, mergers, or restructuring inevitably hit many industries.
-All of these situations are, unfortunately, very common!
+Of course, layoffs, mergers, or restructuring inevitably hit many industries in 2023.
+All of these situations are, unfortunately, VERY common.

 You may also find attitudes toward gaps have softened (as a similar shift has occurred with hybrid work).
 Your gap is probably not the huge issue you might think it is.